-E-mail: Students should regularly check the course website and their UWO accounts for important announcements such as additional information regarding class preparation, assignments, or class cancellations or changes.
+E-mail: Students should regularly check the course website and their UWO accounts for important announcements and additional information.

 Please allow a 24-hour turnaround - and please do not expect responses over the weekend.
 Any email correspondence should have MMJC 9507 in the subject headline.
 Use only the OWL website and your UWO email account.
-Detailed weekly topics and required readings will be available on the course website.